Robeco Global Credits IBH JPY

 The fund incorporates sustainability in the investment process via exclusions, ESG integration, a minimum allocation to ESG-labeled bonds, and engagement.
 The fund does not invest in credit issuers that are in breach of international norms or where activities have been deemed detrimental to society following Robeco's exclusion policy.
 Financially material ESG factors are integrated in the bottom-up security analysis to assess the impact on the issuer's fundamental credit quality.
 In the credit selection the fund limits exposure to issuers with an elevated sustainability risk profile.
 Furthermore, the fund invests at least 5% in green, social, sustainable, and/or sustainability-linked bonds.
 Lastly, where issuers are flagged for breaching international standards in the ongoing monitoring, the issuer will become subject to engagement.

-Based on transaction prices, the fund's return was 0.29%.
-The Global Aggregate Corporate Bond Index returned 0.63% (hedged in euro) this month.
-Excess returns for the index were 1.18%.
-The credit spread on the Bloomberg Global Aggregate Corporate Bond Index tightened from 153 to 149 basis points for the month.
-Underlying yields remained more or less the same.
-German 10-year yields widened by 2 basis points to 2.31%, while US 10-year yields tightened by 4 basis points to 3.42%.
+Based on transaction prices, the fund's return was 0.11%.
+The Global Aggregate Corporate Bond Index returned 0.51% (hedged in euro) this month.
+Excess returns for the index were +0.85%.
+The credit spread on the Bloomberg Global Aggregate Corporate Bond Index tightened 12 basis points to 127 basis points for the month.
+Underlying yields were slightly weaker for the month.
+Both German and US 10-year yields widened by 10 basis points to 2.49%, and by 12 basis points to 3.96%, respectively.
 The fund underperformed the index.
 Our top-down position contributed positively to our performance, which was offset by our issuer selection.
-Euro cash bonds underperformed dollar-denominated bonds, resulting in a negative contribution for the month due to our overweight euro bonds.
-Issuers that contributed to performance were NatWest Group due to a rating upgrade, TenneT, Holcim and BBVA.
-Names that detracted from performance were Western Digital, UBS, Deutsche Bank and Suzano.
+In general, our euro cash bonds underperformed USD cash bonds, driven by financials.
+Holdings that contributed positively to our performance were AT&T, Deutsche Bank, and Carnival Cruises.

 Expectation of fund manager